"""Utility functions for reference frames, vectors, and matrix algebra."""

 def unit_basis_vector(length: int, index: int = 0, value: float = 1.0) -> ndarray:

-Returns a unit basis vector of length `length` with a value of `value` at
+The vector has length `length` with a value of `value` at the index `index`.

 """